 The Northeastern part of the United States is known for its cooler temperatures, fast-paced approach to life, and well-respected colleges and universities.
 The following schools are looking for more international students to enroll on their campuses, and they’re all great places to earn your degree, even if you haven’t heard their names before.
 To learn more about them, just click the “Connect me” button underneath the schools that interest you—then they’ll reach out to you with more information.
 Start looking for your new academic home far away from home now!

 Allegheny College is a private national liberal arts college in Meadville, Pennsylvania.
 Around 1,800 undergraduates from 70 countries and 47 states (plus US Military States; Washington, DC; Puerto Rico; and the US Virgin Islands) can choose from more than 900 program combinations in social sciences, natural sciences, and humanities.
 The International Education Office is dedicated to providing services and programs to international students, and international admission representatives are available.

 Caldwell University is a church-affiliated liberal arts institution in Caldwell, New Jersey—20 miles from New York City.
 Around 2,200 students represent 26 states and 41 countries, enrolling in 31 undergraduate programs and 31 graduate and certificate programs.
 The Office of International Student Services advises international students on compliance with immigration laws and regulations, provides support in cultural and social adjustment, and assists student, administrative, and academic groups in their initiatives to nurture and grow international programs.

-Canisius College is the largest private university in Western New York State, located in a residential neighborhood in North-Central Buffalo.
+Canisius University is the largest private university in Western New York State, located in a residential neighborhood in North-Central Buffalo.
 Approximately 2,200 students from 21 different countries pursue over 100 majors, minors, specializations, and pre-professional programs in the College of Arts and Sciences, the School of Business, and the School of Education and Human Services.
-The College also provides dedicated programming for international students, tutoring support, English-language support, the Griff Center for Student Success, academic mentoring and advising, study abroad opportunities, and 90 student-run clubs and organizations, including an active student government.
+The University also provides dedicated programming for international students, tutoring support, English-language support, the Griff Center for Student Success, academic mentoring and advising, study abroad opportunities, and 90 student-run clubs and organizations, including an active student government.